 Have you ever been on a date and realized right away you just did not like the person sitting across from you?
 Maybe it was the something about the outfit they wore, or some incredibly awkward thing they said.
 Maybe you were struck with the sudden realization they were actually an octopus vaguely disguised as a human.

+Whatever the reason, bad first impressions can wreck any relationship.
+I was recently reminded of this fact while playing Game of Thrones: Ascent.
+A game that's often so painful, it had me excusing myself to the bathroom and contemplating the survival odds of a fourth story exit through the window.
 Game of Thrones: Ascent attempts to put you into the world of the books and show the game is based on, by having you play as a new noble in the land of Westeros trying to make a name for themselves.
 To do this, you'll have to participate in the complex political network that serves as the foundation to the Game of Thrones universe.
 Specifically this means forging alliances, keeping your foes at bay, managing the activities of your skilled people and generally making decisions that which will ultimately announce to the rest of the land just what kind of ruler you are.

 Theoretically this strategic set-up is the perfect genre for a Game of Thrones game.
 After all, while the sex and violence of the series may grab its share of headlines, in reality it's the family vs. familial-political skullduggery that makes it all so very compelling.
 Being put into the middle of that intrigue has the potential to be extremely compelling.